AlexJReid/blog/README.md

 # mybranch.dev

 My personal [blog](https://blog.mybranch.dev), managed with `hugo`.
-It's basically an `nginx` image hosted on Google Cloud Run, that contains the generated site.
+It's basically an `nginx` image hosted on Google Cloud Run, which contains the generated site.
 Google Cloud Build is used to build and deploy.

 ## Workflow
 Add markdown files to the posts directory and edit.
 Manage changes with git.